Victorinox Spartan review – Great for hiking

 Victorinox is one of the first pocket knives people think of when asked about pocket knives.
 And for good reason.
-Here is why you should add a Victorinox knife in your backpack for hiking.
+Here is why you should add a Victorinox knife to your backpack for hiking.

 Not every knife brand can say that they have established themselves as much more than just that.
 A manufacturer of knives.
 Victorinox has over the years expanded to many different products.

 From quality Swiss Watches to luggage designed for years of use.
-In this review I am going to be focusing on their Victorinox Spartan pocket knife.
-A classic in their knife lineup and suitable for all manner of hiking and every day use.
+In this review, I am going to be focusing on their Victorinox Spartan pocket knife.
+A classic in their knife lineup and suitable for all manner of hiking and everyday use.